Freelan Oscar Stanley was the man behind the construction of the Stanley Hotel, which opened its doors in 1909.

 Claims of belongings been unpacked, guests hearing the disembodied voice of a woman through the night, and objects moving on their own, all suggest that Elizabeth is still occupying room 217.
 Some guests have even reported seeing her apparition.

-Room 217 is now a famed paranormal hotspot, and is one which is frequently investigated by paranormal teams.
+Room 217 of the Stanley Hotel is now a famed paranormal hotspot, and is one which is frequently investigated by paranormal teams.